-The inference rules are the rules that produce inferred symbols from patterns of previously existing symbols.
+The inference rules produce inferred symbols from patterns of previously existing symbols.
 The principle is to query the graph in the search for subgraphs that match certain patterns, and to attach new nodes and arcs to the matching subgraphs.
-These new nodes represent the inferred symbols and the new arcs represent the "inference" relations.
+These new nodes represent the inferred symbols and the new arcs represent the inference relations.
 The usage of this inference mechanism is further described in Section 3.5.

-Technically, the "sequence" part of the activity traces is encoded as RDF graphs (Resource Description Framework).
+Technically, the sequence part of the activity traces is encoded as Resource Description Framework (RDF) graphs.
 We choose RDF because it is the most widely used specification for graph encoding.
-We use XML as a serialization of RDF to store sequences, because XML makes RDF graphs easy to exchange with other applications.
-The ontology is encoded as RDFS (RDF-Schema), because RDFS is the simplest ontology language based on RDF.
+We use XML as a serialization of RDF to store sequences, because XML makes RDF graphs easy to share with other applications.
+The ontology is encoded as RDF-Schema (RDFS), because RDFS is the simplest ontology language based on RDF.
 We use Protégé as a graphical ontology editor.
 That is, an installation of Protégé is embedded in our tool, and the analyst uses it to define the ontology of his traces.
-The graphical displays of our traces are encoded under the SVG (Scalable Vector Graphic) specification.
+The graphical displays of our traces are encoded under the Scalable Vector Graphic (SVG) specification.
 Because Firefox natively supports SVG, we use it as a visualization tool, and we have implemented most of the tool as a web application in PHP.
-We use XSL (Extensible Stylesheet Language) as a transformation language for transforming RDF traces into their SVG graphical representation.
+We use Extensible Stylesheet Language (XSL) as a transformation language for transforming RDF traces into their SVG graphical representation.
 We use SPARQL as a query language for graphs, as we will explain in section 3.5.